armytag/langs/qathebo/grammar/phonology.md

 Qʼathebʼo can also be transcribed in a Latin orthography.
 The Latin orthography uses an apostrophe <ʼ> to indicate ejectives and implosives, and uses digraphs with \<h\> for /θ/ and /ɬ/.
 Below is a table showing all of the Adlam characters (both upper and lower case) used in Qʼathebʼo, along with the phonemes they represent and their Latin orthography equivalents.

+The remainder of this document will present all Qʼathebʼo text, including examples, in the Latin or Adlam orthography.

 | Adlam Symbol | Phoneme | Latin Symbol |
 |:---:         |:---:    |:---:         |
 | 𞤢/𞤀          | /a/     | a            |